AntiLibrary5/nicools-kitchen/_posts/2025-08-22-pear-whisky-jam.md

 3. 20 minutes in, mash your pears cubes with a fork and let them reduce for another 20 minutes.
 4. Add your whisky and vanille and simmer for another 7 minutes.
-5. Pour your jam into a jar, as clean as your are (just in case, this means a very clean jar) 6> Let in cool upside down, and then store in the fridge>
+5. Pour your jam into a jar, as clean as your are (just in case, this means a very clean jar)
+6. Let it cool upside down, and then store in the fridge